moviedo5/FRMFR/README.md

 # Real Data Applications

-Consult a detailed documentation of the data examples and R code of used.
+Consult a detailed documentation of the data examples and R code.

 ## 1. Air Quality Data

-Our last example is the Air Quality dataset (AQI) available from the UCI machine learning repository Qi and Luo (2019).
+The first example is the Air Quality dataset (AQI) available from the UCI machine learning repository (Qi and Luo (2019)).
 AQI is a popular dataset consisting of five metal oxide chemical sensors embedded into an air quality multisensor device.
-The column names in the dataset begin with *PT*.
 The sensors are labeled with:

 - Carbon monoxide (`CO`),
 - Non-methane hydrocarbons (`NMHC`),